isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 A technical user can also use this interface to compose event payloads and trigger events without having to use a third-party tool.

-When clicking the **Send** button, the test begins.
+When clicking the **[!UICONTROL Send]** button, the test begins.
 The progression of the individual in the journey is represented by a visual flow.
 The path progressively turns green as the individual moves across the journey.
 If an error occurs, a warning symbol is displayed on the corresponding step.
 You can place the cursor on it to display more information about the error and access full details (when available).

 ![](../assets/journeytest6.png)